azza314/react-tamagotchi/README.md

-I created a simple tamagotchi app to begin learning React using hooks.
+Created a simple tamagotchi app to begin learning React using hooks.